Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/05-body-elements/page-01.md

 ```

-Within the body there will generally be 2 types of markup used:
+Within the body, there will generally be two types of markup used:

 1. Structural markup
 2. Semantic markup